-“I think nationwide it’s becoming more acceptable to seek out help and support as it relates to mental health,” said Frank LaTerra-Bellini, Director of the Wellness Center at LaGuardia Community College, which provides counseling services to students.
-“I think there is still a stigma when it comes to seeking out assistance…but it’s becoming more acceptable in the college-age range.”
+“I think nationwide it’s becoming more acceptable to seek out help and support as it relates to mental health,” said Frank LaTerra-Bellino, Director of the Wellness Center at LaGuardia Community College, which provides counseling services to students.
+“I think there is still a stigma when it comes to seeking out assistance, but it’s becoming more acceptable in the college-aged range.”

 Current students are especially susceptible to the stressors of college life.
-According to Regina Varin-Mignamo, LaGuardia’s Manager of Health and Wellness Education, and Grant Development, the omnipresence of social media in people’s lives could be having harmful effects.
-“A lot of socialization happens online… to the point that when presented with face to face situations, things can become very difficult and some students have trouble navigating that,” Ms. Mignamo said.
+According to Regina Varin-Mignamo, LaGuardia’s Manager of Health and Wellness Education and Grant Development, the omnipresence of social media in people’s lives could be having detrimental effects.
+“A lot of socialization happens online, to the point that when presented with face to face situations, things can become very difficult and some students have trouble navigating that,” Ms. Mignamo said.
 “We get students that come in with more virtual relationships than real ones.”

-The diminished value of a bachelor’s degree and record-high student loans may also be a factor to mental health issues occurring in today’s college students.
-Judith Green, Director of Ramapo College’s Center for Health & Counseling services, told NBC News, “Students are working so much more to contribute and pay for college.
+The diminished value of a bachelor’s degree and record-high student loans may also be a factor contributing to college student’s mental health issues.
+Judith Green, Director of Ramapo College’s Center for Health & Counseling services, told NBC News that, “Students are working so much more to contribute and pay for college.
 Seniors don’t have jobs lined up yet.”

 This sentiment is shared by Professor Bert Eisenstadt, head of the LaGuardia Writing Center.
-“The big issue that is on people’s minds at LaGuardia is economic security, not school…so many LaGuardia students have full-fledged lives that are their primary concerns and should be their primary concerns.”
-Professor Eisenstadt continued, saying, “I’ve had a number of students come to talk to me about whether they should take a job that was going to interfere with our course, meaning they would drop it and take an F. Or should they not take the job, do okay in the class, but not be able to pay the rent?”
+“The big issue that is on people’s minds at LaGuardia is economic security, not school.
+So many LaGuardia students have full-fledged lives that are their primary concerns and should be their primary concerns.”
+Professor Eisenstadt continued by saying that, “I’ve had a number of students come to talk to me about whether they should take a job that was going to interfere with our course – meaning they would drop it and take an F. Or should they not take the job, do okay in the class, but not be able to pay the rent?”

 UCLA’s 2016 Higher Education Research Institute found that twelve percent of freshmen describe themselves as frequently depressed.
 Furthermore, Penn State’s Center for Collegiate Mental Health stated, in its 2016 annual report, that over 110,000 students at 140 colleges sought out counseling.

-But despite the challenges posed to today’s college students, Mr. Laterra-Bellino of the Wellness Center is optimistic about the students’ ability to surmount his or her psychological obstacles.
-“A student that may be overwhelmed and feel that their situation will never get better, can work with a counselor to receive support, learn coping strategies and find solutions to problems.
+But despite the mental challenges posed to today’s college students, Mr. Laterra-Bellino is optimistic about the student’s ability to surmount his or her psychological obstacles.
+“A student that may be overwhelmed and feel that their situation will never get better”, he said, “can work with a counselor to receive support, learn coping strategies, and find solutions to problems.
 Through counseling, students can feel empowered and hopeful that change is possible.”

-The LaGuardia Wellness Center, located in room C-249, is staffed by eight full-time and two part-time counselors who offer full-time, in-house psychiatric services.
-According to the Center for Collegiate Mental Health, a little over thirteen percent of colleges across the country provide such resources.
+The LaGuardia Wellness Center, located in room C-249, is staffed by eight full-time and two part-time counselors, thereby offering full-time, in-house psychiatric services.
+According to the Center for Collegiate Mental Health, only thirteen percent of colleges across the country provide such resources.